Unipisa/CMM-Workbench/README.md

 -------------------

-__Please note: this file shall substitute the README md file of the repository, after archiving the source code into SWH for the first time.
-This paragraph should be deleted.__

 This repository was created with the support of the [Software Heritage Acquisition Process Pisa Enactor](https://github.com/Unipisa/SWHAPPE) and contains the [Information on the acquisition process](https://github.com/Unipisa/CMM-Workbench/tree/master/metadata).